adoptium/aqa-tests/external/README.md

 # External (Third Party Container) Tests

-Third Party container tests help verify that the adoptium binaries are *good* by running a variety of Java applications inside of Docker containers. adoptium/aqa-tests/[Issue #172](https://github.com/adoptium/aqa-tests/issues/172) lists the applications that we have initially targeted to best exercise the adoptium binaries.
+Third Party container tests help verify that the adoptium binaries are *good* by running a variety of Java applications inside of containers. adoptium/aqa-tests/[Issue #172](https://github.com/adoptium/aqa-tests/issues/172) lists the applications that we have initially targeted to best exercise the adoptium binaries.
 For each application, we choose to run a selection of their functional tests.

 ## Podman, docker and others.
 Sudo, runas and others